 The above pop-up ad is very simple and has only one core message.
 “Get a personalized quote”.

 In this digital age where mass marketing has taken over the industries, viewers love a little more attention.
-They prefer having a two-way communication rather than one-way interaction with a website.
+They prefer having two-way communication rather than one-way interaction with a website.

 They would not want to waste time looking for a contact or a contact form.
 Hence, it is easy to facilitate a favourable action (giving the business their personal details) with pop-ups.

 2. Creates fear of missing out.

 Pop-up ads can be used to create a sense of fear.
 How?

-Imagine you are on the web and are desperate to buy a 65-inch TV which has either been sold out or is priced more than budget.
+Imagine you are on the web and are desperate to buy a 65-inch TV that has either been sold out or is priced more than budget.

 The online seller knows exactly the product you are looking for through your cookies.

 What would you ideally do with a lead that needs something from you that is either out of stock or way above the price point that the lead can afford?